Academic Probation & Dismissal Counseling

 Connection for tutoring and other services and resources.

-For students on Academic Probation 1 please
+For students on Academic Probation 1 please fill out the

 Academic Probation and Dismissal

 A student who has attempted at least 12 semester units of college courses and has a cumulative grade point average of less than 2.0 will be placed on Academic Probation Level I.

 To allow registration while on Academic Probation 1, complete the

 Self-Reported Academic Success Contract and submit it to General

 Counseling located on the 2nd floor of Building 700.